wp-plugins/react-social-analytics/readme.txt

 = 1.0.3.1 =

 * Adjust share overlay to also cover brand header in the default WP 3.3 theme

+= 1.0.4.0 =

+* Improved compatibility with `W3 total cache` and many other plugins
+* Updated copyright year

 == Upgrade Notice ==